CenterForOpenScience/COSDev/docs/osf/setup.rst

 Installing Homebrew
 -------------------

-Homebrew is a package manager that allows you to install lots of very cool things that are not just python related.
-You most likely have homebrew.

 Homebrew is a package manager that allows you to install many cool things easily (not just python tools)- it will greatly ease the process of installing OSF requirements.
 To see if Homebrew is already installed, open a new window in your terminal and type

     ::